rancher/rancher.github.io/rancher/v1.5/en/cli/variable-interpolation/index.md

 #### Escaping Double Brackets

-Double brackets (`{{` or `}}`) have special meaning to due templating.
-These can be escaped by wrapping the the section in another pair of brackets with backticks.
+With the introduction to templating to Rancher, double brackets (`{{` or `}}`) will now be treated as part of a template.
+If you need to require these characters without having it be converted to a template, they can be escaped by wrapping the the section in another pair of brackets with backticks.
 For example, the following label value is escaped.

 ```
 # This value is unescaped